 In the vein of preserving your sanity, and for the sake of minimizing the amount of clutter that can accumulate from the aforementioned scenario, we set out to uncover the clever shoe storage solutions that will help you do just that.
 Because sometimes, a custom, built-in shoe rack isn’t entirely practical.
 Read on for the best shoe storage hacks we found.

 When it comes to clever shoe storage hacks, rolling shoe racks are definitely high on the list.
 Not only do they keep your floors clutter (and dust!) free, they also allow easier access to your favorite pairs.

-With the lingering few in mind, take a page out of designer Leanne Ford‘s book and sneak in a statement pair of shoes (or more) within an existing shelving unit.
-Bonus points if you can work within a complementary color scheme.
+With those lingering few pairs in mind, take a page out of designer Leanne Ford‘s book and sneak in a statement shoe (or more) within an existing shelving unit.
+Bonus points if you can keep it all in a complementary color scheme.

 Place a compact shelf at the base of a free-standing clothing rack to store an edited down version of your seasonal shoe collection, just as Jessica Walsh did in her Chelsea apartment.